Makar-Limanov's problem on values of polynomials on matrices: Proofs of the theorems

-We also require that some designated circuit of length $m$ corresponding to the monomials of $f$ to be rigid, in the sense that one cannot interchange two cycles in this circuit, in order that there be no cancellation in the coefficients of $\nu_j$.
-This is achieved most efficiently in the multilinear case by the staircase, which is nondegenerate for the monomial $X_1\cdots X_m$.

-A better way of viewing the last paragraph of the proof of the multilinear case is that we have a system of equations whose coefficient matrix is in triangular form, and the product of the diagonal terms (nonzero polynomials in the $\mu_{i,j})$ is nonzero, and thus we can solve this system. \end{rem}
+An algebraic viewpoint is that we need to solve a system of equations whose coefficient matrix is in triangular form, and the product of the diagonal terms (nonzero polynomials in the $\mu_{i,j})$ is nonzero, and thus we can solve this system. \end{rem}

-\begin{proof}[Proof of \Tref{T3}(1)] Let $f$ be a completely homogeneous polynomial.
-For ease of notation, we take $i_0 = m.$ We take the same approach as in the multilinear case, but must descend $d_m$ times in each substitution of the last variable, which we must adjust in order to arrive at a diagonal.
-Again we take the $x_i$ as in \eqref{m}, of graded degree $q_i,$ now with $q_i>0$ for $1\le i < m$ and with $\sum_{i=1}^{m-1} q_id_i = q_md_m$ to guarantee that we have diagonal values.
-We rearrange the indeterminates
+\begin{proof}[Proof of \Tref{T3a}] Let $f$ be a completely homogeneous polynomial.
+For ease of notation, we take $i_0 = m.$ We take the same approach as in the multilinear case, Again we take the $x_i$ as in \eqref{m}, of graded degree $q_i,$ now with $q_i>0$ for $1\le i < m$, and with $\sum_{i=1}^{m-1} q_id_i = -q_md_m$ to guarantee that we have diagonal values.
+We rearrange the substitution as

 summed where the matrix units are defined.
-We only take $\nu_j$ to be the highest $\mu$ in the sum for $x_m$, i.e., $\nu_j = \mu_{j+q_md_m , j+q_m(d_m-1)}.$ (But this could occur up to $d_m$ times, such as $(X_1X_2)^d.$) Again to solve for $f_{j,j}$ we have a linear triangular system in the $\nu_j$ in which the coefficients of the $\nu_j$ are nonzero polynomials in the other $\mu_{i,j},$ so this system has a solution, if we are allowed to take $d$ roots, where $d$ is the number of highest vertices of the circuit $\Gamma$. \end{proof}
+Now we take $\nu_j$ to be the highest indexed $\mu$ in the sum for $x_m$, i.e., $\nu_j = \mu_{j+q_md_m , j+q_m(d_m-1)}.$ (But this could occur up to $d_m$ times, such as for $f = (X_1X_2)^d.$) Again to solve for $f_{j,j}$ we have a triangular linear system in the $\nu_j$ in which the coefficients of the $\nu_j$ are monic polynomials with coefficients in the other $\mu_{i,j},$ so this system has a solution, if we are allowed to take roots in $F$ of polynomials of degree $d$, where $d$ is the number of highest vertices of the circuit $\Gamma$. \end{proof}

-\begin{proof}[Proof of \Tref{T3}(2)] We now prove the claim for an arbitrary polynomial $f$.
-Since the polynomial no longer is homogeneous, we cannot get a diagonal matrix by the substitution of the proof of \Tref{T3}(1).
+\begin{proof}[Proof of \Tref{T3b}] Since the polynomial no longer is homogeneous, we cannot get a diagonal matrix by a standard substitution.